 The Hall (Middleton Hall near Belford): Have you ever wanted your own stately home in the country?
 Well now is your chance!
 The Hall is a breathtaking 17th century mansion, nestling amongst the trees near Belford in the heart of the Northumberland countryside.
 Sleeping 24 people across 10 bedrooms, Middleton Hall is the perfect destination for large groups of families or friends who are celebrating a special occasion.

 Mill View (Embleton): This spacious, stone-built cottage affords far-reaching views across the stunning Northumberland coastline.
 With 3 bedrooms sleeping a total of 5 people, Mill View shares various facilities with the other cottages on North Farm including a private indoor swimming pool which can be booked for your exclusive use.
 Booked in combination with the other holiday accommodation on the farm you will be able to sleep large groups of up to 63 people.

 Long Cart Cottage (Embleton): This luxury cottage is part of a small development of holiday cottages at North Farm.
 With stunning views across Embleton Bay, this cottage sleeps 5 people across 3 bedrooms.
 There is a swimming pool on site for your exclusive use and a small track leads form the cottage straight to Embleton Bay where you can book the owner’s beach hut for an extended day on the beach!

 Stay In Britain is the ultimate guide to places to stay and things to do in Great Britain.
-Whether you are looking for a luxury self-catering cottage, a cheap B&B for a weekend stay, a short break in a caravan park or a business-friendly hotel in the Hampshire area, we have everything you need.
+Whether you are looking for a luxury self-catering cottage, a cheap B&B for a weekend stay, a short break in a caravan park or a business-friendly hotel, we have everything you need.
 Enjoy your stay in Britain!